jmrgibson/tntw/README.md

 - different icon for selected/unselected units
 - UI for unit state
-- More than one unit
+- unit waypoints to other units
-- Ability to select more than one unit

 ## Why?